-Regulation 1.6 of the Research Degree Regulations indicates that "except where the Higher Degrees Committee Sub-Committee has allowed otherwise, the thesis must be presented and defended in the English language".
+Regulation 1.7 of the Research Degree Regulations indicates that "except where the Faculty Head of Research Students and Director of the Graduate School has allowed otherwise, the thesis must be presented and defended in the English language".
 The procedure for making an exception to the norm is as follows:

-- a) The case must be made and accepted by the Higher Degrees Committee Sub-Committee before, registration so that the student and the supervisors are clear from the outset of the language(s) in which the thesis is to be written and the viva voce is to be conducted. - b) The case must be fully supported by the First Supervisor. - c) At least one supervisor must be sufficiently expert in the language used to offer constructive criticism concerning style, structure and content. - d) Approval must not be likely to prejudice the subsequent selection and appointment of examiners.
+- a) the case must be made and accepted by the Faculty Head of Research Students and Director of the Graduate School before registration so that the student and the supervisors are clear from the outset of the language(s) in which the thesis is to be written and the oral examination is to be conducted; - b) the case must be fully supported by the first supervisor;

+- c) at least one supervisor must be sufficiently expert in the language used to offer constructive criticism concerning style, structure and content; - d) approval must not be likely to prejudice the subsequent selection and appointment of examiners.
 Examiners must be competent in the language used.